-If you’re seeing Ditch Witch trucks buzzing around your neighborhood (literally and figuratively) and you’ve gotten a TDS Fiberville door hanger at your home, you might be wondering what’s going on.
-We can tell you—TDS is bringing fiber-optic cable to your area.
+If you’re seeing Ditch Witch trucks buzzing around your neighborhood (literally and figuratively) and you’ve gotten a TDS Fiber door hanger at your home, you might be wondering what’s going on.
+We can tell you—TDS is bringing fiber-optic cable to your neighborhood!

-Fiber-optic technology will bring you faster Internet speeds (like up to 1Gig fast!) and TDS TV, our all-digital TV service that comes with a whole-home DVR.
+That means the registration you submitted at TDS Fiber is paying off.
+Soon you’ll have access to faster Internet speeds (like up to 1Gig fast!) and TDS TV, our all-digital TV service that comes with a whole-home DVR.

 But how do we go about installing fiber in an existing neighborhood?
 Let us explain the process:

 Before we do anything, we get permission from the local municipality to do the work.
 We can’t just go into a city or town and start digging without getting approval to access the utility easement areas.